The Gunda Sporer Oppenheimer Prize for French Studies Endowment

-- Be a rising junior or senior at George Mason University
+- Be a degree-seeking, rising junior or senior at George Mason University at time of application

 - Must have taken at least 9 credits in French at George Mason University

-- Have a minimum GPA of 3.0 at the time of application
+- Minimum cumulative GPA of 2.50 at time of application

-- Must be accepted to a Global Education Office (GEO) study abroad program in France for at least one semester
+- Active application to a Global Education Office (GEO) study abroad program in France for at least one semester by application deadline

-In order to be considered for this scholarship, applicants must electronically submit the following items through their MasonAbroad application:
+To be considered for this scholarship, applicants must electronically submit the following items:

 - An unofficial Mason transcript